-Stitch across the upper and lower raw edges with a 1/2 inch (12mm) seam allowance.
+Step 4: Stitch across the upper and lower raw edges with a 1/2 inch (12mm) seam allowance.

 Hooray!
 All finished and ready for your insert.
 How long did that take you?
 Mine took around 10 minutes including the cutting.
-I think I shall make some more!

-- Sew sequins on your DIY cushion cover (Read how to sew sequins)
+- SEQUINS – Sew sequins on your DIY cushion cover (Read how to sew sequins)

 PIN IMAGE FOR LATER 🙂